 Choosing a business trust

 Business trusts are similar to family or individual trusts, but there are some differences.
 Business trusts, for example, can have multiple beneficiaries.
 Multiple trusts may take ownership of a business rather than just one, too.

 A business trust is going to vary from state to state, which is something you have to keep in mind based on where your business is based.
-For example, if your business is in Ohio, you may need to build a trust based on Ohio law rather than in Colorado or North Carolina where you might have a franchise or second location.
+For example, if your business is in New York, you need to build a trust based on New York law, rather than on the law of Colorado or North Carolina where you might have a second location.

 Your trust is a legal agreement to keep in mind